The HDG Coating

 The thickness of the outer pure zinc layer is largely dependent upon the rate of withdrawal from the zinc bath.
 A rapid rate of withdrawal causes an article to carry out more zinc and generally results in a thicker coating.

 ASTM, CSA and AASHTO specifications and inspection standards for galvanizing recognize that variations occur in both coating thickness and compositions.
 Thickness specifications are stated in average terms.
-Further, coating thickness measurements must be taken at several points on each inspected article to comply with ASTM A 123/A 123M for structural steel and A 153/A 153M for hardware.
+Further, coating thickness measurements must be taken at several points on each inspected article to comply with ASTM A123/A123M for structural steel, A153/A153M for hardware, or A767 for reinforcing steel bar (rebar).